alfille/eMission/README.md

 * keep a visual record of the injuries and document followup

-A spreadsheet was not adequate -- poor phone interface, poor support for images, poorly multi-user and problematic security.
+A spreadsheet was not adequate -- he wanted to use his phone, include pictures, and be more secure.
 Hence the __eMission__ project was born.

 ------------------------------
 ![](src/images/gman.jpg)